POR2010 : Level B (HE Intermediate) Portuguese

 |Guided Independent Study||Independent study||1||128:00||128:00||N/A|

 Jointly Taught With

 |POR2110||Level B (HE Intermediate) Portuguese - Exchange Semester 1|

 |POR2210||Level B (HE Intermediate) Portuguese - Exchange Semester 2|

 Teaching in the language classes will focus on communication and the formal structures of the language.
 All four skills: listening, reading, writing and speaking are fully integrated in the language classes and will be assessed.

-Independent learning and learner autonomy are encouraged through the means of portfolio tasks, pair and group work and self-study at home and in the Language Resource Centre.
+Independent learning and learner autonomy are encouraged through the means of the use of various language learning technologies, projects, pair and group work and self-study at home and in the Language Resource Centre.
 Initiative is expected from students at this level, e.g. course participants will be asked to contribute their own materials to the classes.

 The format of resits will be determined by the Board of Examiners